 As a Colorado native, summer peaches from the Western Slope are something I've looked forward to every year for my entire life.
 Since they're only available for a short time, everyone in my house practically makes themselves sick on them during the few week a year that they are in season.

-Strain the fruit after allowing it to sit for 30 minutes (or up to a few hours), reserve some of the juice for the pie and discard the rest.
-Thicken the juice by cooking it in a skillet with a cup of mashed peaches and some pectin, and you’ll get a peach pie that’s the perfect consistency every single time.
+Strain the fruit after allowing it to sit for 30 minutes (or up to a few hours), and then concentrate the juice by cooking it in a skillet with a cup of mashed peaches and some pectin.

-I’ve been using the same pie crust recipe for over 20 years because, as the name implies, it’s fool proof.
-Fool Proof Pie Crust is so easy to make and great to work with because of two “secret” ingredients: vinegar and an egg.
+As the name implies, it's fool proof.
+It's so easy to make and great to work with because of two ingredients: a touch of vinegar and an egg.

 One reader recently left a comment that says it all...